His Holiness the 17th Karmapa speaks of the essential meaning of life in terms of giving to others:

 To give spiritual charity, to give the Dharma itself, the Fellowship engages in establishing meditation centers where the Path to Enlightenment may be taught and practiced in the West.
 The present example of the latter is our first center, the Hermitage on Denman Island, in western Canada.
 Thus spiritual charity is disseminated through demonstrating the Dharma's practical application in the form of individual development, meditation, inner yogic practice, and attainment of self-realization.

 How You Can Help

 Charity requires dedicated individuals driven by a wish to make a better world.
 We must appeal to YOU, and to your sense of generosity, to support our work.
 The Fellowship needs funding.
 The children in Tibet need your assistance.
-See what you can do to make a donation, sponsor a child, become an Honorable Patron of the Fellowship, or support the Hermitage meditation centre.
+See what you can do to make a donation, sponsor a child, or become an Honorable Patron of the Fellowship.

 1. The quote is taken from a speech given by the 17th Karmapa Orgyen Tinley Dorje at Tilokpur, Feb.
 21st, to the Tilokpur nuns, as reported by April and Paul, who were present during this stirring event.
 April and Paul"s account was passed on to us by Karma Tashi Drolma.

 © Copyright Dharma Fellowship, 2005-2015.
 Contact Us